iremote/materials-app/README-prod.md

 # Production Ready Deployment

 We use Kubernetes or similar container orchestration tools for production deployment.
-The Following instructions will help you to deploy the app on your local machine with similar setup.
+The Following instructions will help you to deploy the app on your local machine with a similar setup.

 ## Building Container Image (Docker)